 I, however, find it intriguing that cabinet could arrogate to itself a final authority in judicial matters.
 This is an un-imaginable violation of the constitution of the land and makes mockery of our judicial independence.
 Never in our history has a government gotten so-trapped and committed itself to such unpardonable gaffes which have resulted into gargantuan discomfiture and loss against the state.
-It seems the Mills-Mahama administration takes glad tiding in the payment of judgment debts as an unprecedented achievement, and it is so determined to plunge the state in more of such tragedy.
-What therefore happens to the state if it is sued for contempt of court and infringement on the right of Mr. Obetsebi-Lamptey to have access to his lawful property?
+It seems the Mills-Mahama administration takes glad tiding in the payment of Judgment debts as an unprecedented achievement, and is so determined to plunge the state in more of such tragedy.
+What therefore happens to the state if it is sued for contempt of court and infringement on the right of Mr. Jake Obetsebi Lamptey to have access to his lawful property?
 Your guess is as good as mine.

-It is a known fact that leading members of the current NDC government, including His Excellency the President, Prof J.E.A Mills, were all beneficiaries, and equally culpable in the allocation and purchase of government properties within the period they served as public officials some years back.
-The hypocrisy and double standard of the president under the guise of religious epithets abound.
+It is a known fact that, leading members of the current NDC government including His Excellency the President, Prof J.E.A Mills, were all beneficiaries, and equally culpable in the allocation and purchase of government properties within the period they served as Public officials some years back.
+The hypocrisy and double standard of the President under the guise of religious epithets abound.

 What is right is right and what is wrong is wrong, it does not really matter whether it comes from the left or right.
 Governmental properties must at all times be guarded religiously for the sake of posterity and saving of unnecessary cost to the nation.

-To conclude, I challenge the Mills-Mahama administration to deliberately take-steps, as a matter of urgency, through constitutional means to amend or scrap the legislative instrument that seeks to give individuals and organizations the right to purchase government properties.
+To conclude, I challenge the Mills-Mahama administration to deliberately take-steps as a matter of urgency through constitutional means to amend or scrap the legislative instrument that seeks to give individuals and organizations the right to purchase government properties.
 Until we see such a commitment from government, the value is still the same.
 Enough of the populism!

-By Chief Obosu Mohammed
+Chief Obosu Mohammed